European, US Stock Markets Rise As Trump Tariff Plans In Question - UrduPoint

 Briefing.com analyst Patrick O'Hare said there was "tax policy enthusiasm" as Trump pushes for the passage of legislation that would extend tax cuts from his first term in office.

-In Europe, Paris rose nearly two percent at one point thanks to gains in luxury stocks.
+With the US dollar broadly weaker on hopes of a more limited US tariff policy, it also dropped 0.

-The US dollar dropped 0.8 percent versus its Canadian counterpart as reports said Canada's Prime Minister Justin Trudeau may resign as soon as Monday.
+5 percent versus its Canadian counterpart as Canada's Prime Minister Justin Trudeau announced he will step down.

 Trudeau's popularity has waned in recent months, with his government narrowly surviving a series of no-confidence votes and critics calling for his resignation.

-He has vowed to stay on to guide the Liberals to national elections due this year but has faced further pressure from Trump, who has threatened a 25-percent tariff on Canadian goods after he takes office on January 20.
+He faced further pressure from Trump, who has threatened a 25-percent tariff on Canadian goods after he takes office on January 20.

 - South Korea crisis -